Program manager vs. project manager: A detailed guide

 What is a program manager?

-A program manager is a project management professional who oversees a group of projects in a program.
+A program manager is a project management professional overseeing a group of project projects.
 The role of a program manager is to create a program that supports strategic business initiatives, guides the team, and facilitates communication among cross-functional teams in a program.

-Say, you have to lead your company’s marketing campaign program to achieve the long-term organizational objective of generating leads for your B2B SaaS product.
+Say you must lead your company’s marketing campaign program to achieve the long-term organizational objective of generating leads for your B2B SaaS product.

-To create an effective marketing campaign, you need to run email marketing, search engine optimization, and social media marketing campaigns.
+To create an effective marketing campaign, you must do email marketing, search engine optimization, and social media marketing campaigns.

-Each campaign is a project in itself with its dedicated team, strategy, and goals, with the common goal of generating leads for your B2B SaaS product.
+Each campaign is a project with its dedicated team, strategy, and goals, with the common goal of generating leads for your B2B SaaS product.

 The role of the program manager is to oversee all the projects in a program, establish the goals of the program in alignment with larger company objectives, align the project goals with the program goals, and facilitate the communication between project managers working in a program.

-On the other hand, a project manager will be responsible for the actual execution of the individual project in a program and delivering the specific deliverables on set due dates.
+On the other hand, a project manager will be responsible for executing the individual project in a program and delivering the specific deliverables on set due dates.

 Program ManagerProject Manager